VolmitSoftware/Wormholes/README.md

 - [ ] Adapt vertical portals when players exit them
 - [ ] Do not hide entities INSIDE the frame
 - [ ] Do not teleport entities unless they are inside the frame
+- [ ] Simplistic Configuration system with an "advanced mode" via command to unlock more experimental options

 ## Version Support
 | Version | Status    |